-example: text used to clarify abstract rules by applying them literally.

 <Unchanged Parts Omitted>

 5.1.2 Operating band combinations for inter-band con-current operation

 It has been agreed to use n78@licensed band + n46@unlicensed band as the example band combination for Uu@Licensed and SL@Un-licensed.

 The below inter-band con-current operation has been agreed not to be supported in Rel-18.